fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> So how do you become a really good frontend developer ?
+You need the experience, but while getting the experience what are the things you can do to focus on getting there faster ?
+I know it will take years, I am not asking for the shortcut but more of how to use my time more efficient to reach that goal.

 > Thanks for making these videos Fredrik.
 Can you make a video on pathway to become a good programmer.
 Skills/knowledge one should must have like Data structures and algorithms and other things.
 I am into software development for 9 yrs now and still don't have that confidence.
 What things would you suggest for experienced programmers like us.

 > Hi I have a question, I’m about to graduate college soon and want to develop a side hustle but currently the main languages I know are python and C++, how would you leverage those skills to do a side hustle?